orxfun/orx-meta/docs/3_composition_ideation.md

 But strongly typed.

+No box and no virtual function calls, whenever it matters.

 > Recall the interpretation of the queue as an ad-hoc struct.
 The `screen` above is as if we'd hand-written a particular screen struct with two button fields and one select box field.

-No box and no virtual function calls, whenever it matters.
+This is a very strong pattern.

+But there is a problem.
+You might've noticed that we do not import the queues from the **orx_meta** crate in the [example file]((https://github.com/orxfun/orx-meta/blob/main/examples/3_composition_ideation.rs)).
+Instead, we re-implemented them.
+The problem is described in the next section, and then comes the solution.